 Q: How are students graded in beginning band?

 A: Students will be graded based on individual assessment.
-They receive a participation grade and must complete a series of benchmarks which are listed at the beginning of each grading period.
+They receive a participation grade and must complete a series of benchmarks which are listed at the beginning of each 6-weeks.

-Q: When do band classes meet?
+O: When do band classes meet?